What We Kept to Ourselves

 Description

-1999: The Kim family is struggling to move on after their mother, Sunny, vanished a year ago.
+1999: At the end of the millennium, the Kim family is struggling to move on after their mother, Sunny, vanished a year ago.
 Sixty-one-year-old John Kim feels more isolated from his grown children than ever before.
-But one evening, their fragile lives are further upended when John finds the body of a stranger in the backyard, carrying a letter to Sunny, leaving the family with more questions than ever.
+One evening, their fragile lives are further upended when John finds the body of an unhoused stranger in the backyard with a letter to Sunny, leaving the family with more questions than ever.

-Both “an intricately crafted mystery and a heart-wrenching family saga” (Michelle Min Sterling, New York Times bestselling author), What We Kept to Ourselves masterfully explores what it means to dream in America.
+Both “an intricately crafted mystery and a heart-wrenching family saga” (Michelle Min Sterling, New York Times bestselling author), set against the backdrop of social unrest and Y2K, What We Kept to Ourselves masterfully explores memory, storytelling, forgiveness, and what it means to dream in America.

 Advance Praise